waltergerych/advanced_gen_modeling_mqp_2022_2023/codebase_template/README.md

 ### Module File
 This section outlines the template for `module.py` file that will be used to any addition python functions.
 We define module as any group of functions that relate to each other.
-For example, if a multiple functions are used to evaluated a GAN performance, we can put them all in `evaluate.py`.
+For example, if a multiple functions are used to evaluated GAN performances, we can put them all in `evaluate.py`.
 Utility functions that do not fit anywhere can be put into `utils.py`.
 In which case, the structure of said file will also follow this section structure.

 Example: